Capital Gains Taxes (Schedule D on 1040, Form 1099-B, Form 8949)

 Schedule D (Form 1040)

-As soon as you have calculated the total losses and capital gains from the form 8949, you have to move all the details to the Schedule D.
+As soon as you have calculated the total losses and capital gains from the form 8949, you have to move all the details to Schedule D.

-For instance, in case have a carry-over gain from the last tax year, you would add it in the Schedule D for adjusting the form 8949 total capital gains and losses.
+For instance, in case you have a carry-over gain from the last tax year, you would add it in the Schedule D for adjusting the form 8949 total capital gains and losses.
 You would also have to add any of the capital gains distributions that you might have got.
 Moreover, you would need to follow all the instructions provided on the Schedule D so that you can easily apply the suitable tax rate to the capital gains.
 This would allow you to put up the right amount on the form 1040 at the end.

 Form 1040 Schedule D